 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually clean spider webs off the side of the house?
-Or, worse yet, power wash or paint every few years to get rid of accumulated webs?
+Tired of having to continually brush cobwebs off the side of the condominium?
+Or, worse yet, power wash or paint every few years to get rid of gathered webs?

-Something creeping on your body usually creates a variety of reactions: annoyed at best, downright scary at worst.
+Something on your body usually creates a range of reactions: annoyed at best, downright scary at worst.

 In a world of uninvited crawling critters, ticks might be the most unwelcome of all.

-Occasionally, believe it or not, more is actually less.
+Occasionally, believe it or not, more is really less.
 Mosquito repellent spraying is a prime example.

-Ponder fertilizing your lawn.
+Think about fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
-Any more, and you risk doing more damage than good.
+Any more, and you risk doing more harm than good.